Four Ways of Not Writing Software Bugs

 It may help you to imagine that you are going to deploy your change to be tested by a grizzled old no-nonsense manual tester.
 If there’s a bug in your code, this tester is going to find it.
 Manual testing is like the tort system: as when a person is injured by a product they can sue the manufacturer, causing manufacturers to worry about their products’ safety, so the manual tester can file a report when they discover a bug, causing you to worry about your code’s correctness.
 But you can worry without the punitive threat, too.

 Never let a good incident go to waste.
-Each bug is an invitation to learn.
-And so is every near-miss.
+Each defect is an invitation to learn.
+And so is every near miss.
 You learn by analysing what went wrong, for instance through a root cause analysis.
-This is sometimes called a post-mortem.
-It needs to be a non-punitive, blame-free procedure.
-It needs to be in a sense forward-looking, not backward-looking.
+An analysis of a product, project or incident after completion is sometimes called a post-mortem.
+Such analyses need to be non-punitive, blame-free procedures.
+They need to be in a sense forward-looking, not backward-looking, despite the name.
 Having found the deeper problem, you improve the system by putting into place changes that prevent that problem from occurring again.
-Practice this & you will be rewarded twice over: first in learning how serious bugs happen, then in improving the system you’re working on.
-Because they know the water best who have waded through it.
+Practise this and you will be rewarded twice over: first in learning how serious bugs happen, then in improving the system you’re working on.

 If you are diligent about testing, the thing you are refactoring is likely to already be covered by automated tests.
 If not, you will need to write them.
-But if you’re refactoring a thing, it’s likely to be working correctly already.
-So if you write automated tests for it & those tests pass, you can be fairly confident that the tests make sense.
-I suspect one reason that people find it hard to consistently practice test-driven development is that it is often easier to write tests for fully implemented functions & components than for skeletal interfaces. ↩︎
+But if you’re refactoring a thing, it’s hopefully working correctly already.
+So if you write automated tests for it and those tests pass, you can be fairly confident that the tests make sense.
+I suspect one reason that people find it hard to consistently practise test-driven development is that it is often easier to write tests for fully implemented functions and components than for skeletal interfaces. ↩︎

 Well, so I gather, anyway.
 I can’t claim to have been around for that. ↩︎